knowledgesystems/knowledgesystems-k8s-deployment/cbioportal/webinar/README.md

     kops update cluster --yes
     ```
     (Optional) increase those for genome-nexus group as well from 2 -> 4 in the same way
-4. Point db host parameters in this folder to the newly setup AWS RDS node
+4. Point db host parameters in `cbioportal_webinar.yaml` to the newly setup AWS RDS node
 5. `kubectl apply -f cbioportal_webinar.yaml` to bring up the webinar instance.
 URL has already been configured
 6. Point [../cbioportal_sprint_boot.yaml](../cbioportal_sprint_boot.yaml) to use the newly setup AWS RDS node (should be different from 3.)
 7. (optional) increase number of replicas for [../cbioportal_sprint_boot.yaml](../cbioportal_sprint_boot.yaml)